IBM/kafka-quickstart-workshop/part2/README.md

 ## Sending some messages

-Kafka comes with a command line Producer that will take data from a file or from standard input and send it out as messages to the Kafka cluster.
+Kafka comes with a command line **producer** that will take data from a file or from standard input and send it out as messages to the Kafka cluster.
 By default, each line will be sent as a separate message.

 Run the producer and then type a few messages into the console to send to the server.